lokidoki102/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User enters the command to view the specific seller's requirements.
+1. User requests to view a specific seller's properties.
-2. EstateEase processes the view command with home-seller as filter.
-3. EstateEase displays the home-seller's requirements.
+2. EstateEase displays the home-seller's personal details with their properties details.

    Use case ends.

 **Extensions**

 * 2a.
-EstateEase detects an invalid name.
+EstateEase detects an invalid index.
     * 2a1.
 EstateEase shows an error message regarding an invalid entry.

       Use case ends.